Wednesday, April 23, 2008

 This review was written for the festival screening of "The Diving Bell and the Butterfly."

-Overall Grade 4 out of 5 A must watch movie!
+Overall Grade A must watch movie!

 CANNES -- Director Julian Schnabel and screenwriter Ronald Harwood have performed a small miracle in adapting for the screen Jean-Dominique Bauby's autobiography "The Diving Bell and the Butterfly."
 Not, of course, as much as the one it took for the former "Elle" editor to write the book when he was paralyzed from head to toe and could communicate only by blinking his left eye.